JoshVarty/ReproducingSuperConvergence/Readme.md

 In the above images:
  - A Cyclical Learning Rate allows for a test accuracy of ~85% after 10,000 training steps.
  - A multistep learning rate allows for a test accuracy ofr ~80% after 20,000 training steps.
 Progress is not made in steps 60,000 to 80,000.
+ - Accuracies above 90% were unable to be achieved.
+This may be related to the small mini-batch sizes used (125) compared to the author's (1,000).

 ### Architecture